← All posts

 Ad-hoc analysis.
 That "can you pull a quick view of X?"
 Slack message that used to derail your morning can now be handled in minutes if the data structure is clean.

 The instinct to over-correct toward "AI will do everything" is wrong.
-There's a real, defensible layer of the Finance Analyst role that doesn't go away:
+There's a layer of the Finance Analyst role that doesn't go away — and as AI handles more of the rest, this layer becomes more of the job and more of what you get paid for:

 Knowing which number actually matters.
 AI will calculate any metric you ask it to.
 It won't tell you which one your CFO cares about this quarter, or which one will get you yelled at if you miss it.